facultyai/dash-bootstrap-components/docs/components_page/components/input.md

 {{example:components/input/selected_styles.py:checklist}}

-## Standalone checkboxes and radio buttons
+## Standalone checkboxes, toggle switches and radio buttons

 If you need more granular control over checkboxes and radio buttons, you can also create standalone components.
-Bind callbacks to the `checked` keyword to react to changes in the input state.
-To attach a label, wrap the input and a `Label` with a `html.Div` and add the class `form-check`.
-You can use the label's `html_for` keyword to bind it to the checkbox or radio button.
+Bind callbacks to the `value` keyword to react to changes in the input state.
+Bind the `label` to the checkbox, switch or radio button by specifying an `id`.

 {{example:components/input/radio_check_standalone.py:standalone_radio_check}}